 I have a sizable tried-and-true cookie recipe file, but I am always eager to discover new ones.
 Who doesn't love cookies?

 I love eating my husband's scalloped potatoes!
 He always does a great job of making this dish.
-It can be a stand-alone supper with ham, and perhaps the addition of some other vegetables like colorful bell peppers, added in to the ingredients.
+It can be a stand-alone supper with ham and perhaps the addition of some other vegetables, like colorful bell peppers, added to the ingredients.

 Recently, we wanted to pair a special bottle of wine with a meal and decided that a good steak would be an excellent match to the wine's flavor.
-To accompany the steak, my husband made a version of scalloped potatoes shown below.
+My husband made a version of scalloped potatoes to accompany the steak, shown below.
 With steak and potatoes, we enjoyed a Caesar salad.
 My oh my, what a delicious meal!